Inspiring the next generation of environmental leaders

 Growing Confidence is an exciting project being delivered in collaboration with Fordhall Community Land Initiative and the Field Studies Council.
 Between us we are delivering a wide range of outdoor events and opportunities for young people aged 11 -24.

-Listed below are the events and opportunities being delivered by Shropshire Wildlife Trust.
+Listed below are the activities organised by Shropshire Wildlife Trust for 11-24 year olds.

 Practical work days